-An oven element is a simple part that is easy to replace in most ovens and electric ranges.
 Ovens typically have two elements: one at the top for broiling, and one at the bottom for baking.
-The bake element usually has metal feet and simply rests on the oven floor.
+The baking element usually has metal feet... and simply rests on the oven floor.
 It connects to the back wall of the oven with a plate or bracket held by a couple of screws.
 Behind the plate, two metal prongs connect to two wires inside the oven.
-The wires typically have female crimp connectors that slide onto the... element's prongs.
+The wires typically have female crimp connectors that slide onto the element's prongs.

 You can buy a replacement oven element through the oven manufacturer or through online appliance parts retailers.
 All you need is the appliance's model number.
 This should be printed on a metal plate that's located in one of several places:

 - On the oven door jamb, at the top, sides or bottom, when the door is open

 - On the frame below the door, when the bottom drawer is pulled out

 - Under a burner on an electric cooktop, if the burners are removable

 - Under the cooktop cover, if it can be lifted up

 - On, or in, the vent duct, on models with down-draft venting

 Warning: Electric ovens and ranges use 240 volts and up to 50 amps of electricity and can deliver a deadly shock if you touch the element wiring while the power is on.
 Unplug the appliance from the wall outlet before working on the element.
 If the appliance is hard-wired (no plug-in cord), turn off the oven's circuit breaker and make sure to test the wiring voltage before touching any wires.